Frequently Asked Questions

 Traditional surveying methods often involve ground-based equipment and personnel physically measuring and inspecting sites, which can be time-consuming, labour-intensive, and sometimes dangerous or inaccessible.
 Drone surveying offers a more efficient, cost-effective, and safer alternative, particularly for large or challenging areas.

-The advantages of drone surveying include faster data acquisition, improved safety by eliminating the need for personnel in hazardous areas, cost-effectiveness compared to traditional methods, and the ability to capture high-resolution data from unique perspectives.
+The advantages of drone surveying include faster data acquisition, ability to visualise project/site conditions without putting boots on the ground, improved safety by eliminating the need for personnel in hazardous areas, cost-effectiveness compared to traditional methods, and the ability to capture high-resolution data from unique perspectives.